 Notice the absence of participation of the senate beyond that of spectator.
 Since the senate was to serve as jury in impeachment trials, senators could hardly be expected to convict the man they recently appointed.

 Yet, what of the ascent of Trump?
 Did he scratch, climb and claw through the ranks of the GOP and accumulate political debts along the way?
 Whether one agrees or not with his policy statements, does he not have nationwide appeal?
 Is he an instrument of the Republican Party?
 What of his character?
-In America, honest success in business is still admired more than a rise through a political hierarchy.
+In America, honest success in business is still admired more than advancement in a political party.

 Despite the corruption of the Framers’ electoral process by political parties, the non-party man Donald Trump won the nomination of a GOP whose hierarchy fought tooth-and-nail against him.
 Not only is he not pre-bought, he is the tool of no man and no party.